 As a parent, we worry about pretty much everything connected to our babies.
 If the mouth breathing lasts for just a few days because of congestion, mouth breathing shouldn’t be a problem.
 However, long-term overnight mouth breathing can cause many problems and should be corrected.

-“Children who mouth breathe typically do not sleep well, causing them to be tired during the day,” dentist Dr. Yosh Jefferson says.
+“Children who mouth breathe typically do not sleep well, causing them to be tired during the day,” dentist Dr. Yosh Jefferson said.
 Poor sleep may also affect growth, behavior, facial development, and dental development.
 They may get “long face syndrome” with a narrow jaw.
-It can even cause poor oxygen concentration in the bloodstream, which can cause medical issues including high blood pressure, heart problems, and sleep apnea.
+It can even cause poor oxygen concentration in the bloodstream, which can cause medical issues, including high blood pressure, heart problems, and sleep apnea.

 How do I know if my baby is breathing properly?